 The majority of all IBM compatible (PC) users have Microsoft Windows installed on their computer.
 A good method of determining if you are running Microsoft Windows 95 or later is to look for the "Start Button" in the bottom left corner of your screen.
 If you see this button you are running Microsoft Windows.
 To determine what version of Windows you are using see our what version of Windows do I have document.

 If you do not see a Start button it is likely you are running a different operating system.
 Below are some different visual indications to determine what operating system you are using.
-If you do not have any graphics or a GUI (only text) skip to the next section.
+If you do not have any graphics or a GUI (only text) skip to the command line section.

 - A Microsoft Windows logo or Microsoft Windows flag but no start button often indicates an earlier version of Microsoft Windows such as Microsoft Windows 3.11.